 Though not yet a major issue in the 5th Dynasty, it was the gradual rise in status of non-royals in Old Kingdom Egypt that eventually led to the period’s decline.

 Next, I walked over to the central courtyard.
-While the entire mastaba is open to the elements now, this area was designed that way from the beginning.
+While the entire mastaba is open to the elements now, this particular area was designed that way from the beginning.

 There are twenty limestone pillars in total, with Ptahshepses portrayed on each of them.
 Supposedly, there would’ve been an altar in the middle so that relatives could come and make offerings to the deceased.